cash = paper and coin money

 IOU / Note of Hand = given when a person doesn't have sufficient cash to meet a bill.
 Literally: 'I owe you'.

 credit cards and debit cards = with credit cards the amount spent (or charged to the card) can be paid in instalments (i.e. the total sum can be divided into smaller amounts to be paid over time).
-With debit cards, however, the amount must be paid in full at the end of the month.
-Amex 'green card' is an example.
+With debit cards, however, the amount must be paid in full at the time of purchase.

 capital = amount of total assets